 This is a breath of fresh air.
 On my desktop, some Photoshop tools lag a bit when working at super high resolution (such as the stamp tool).

-With Adobe bringing Lightroom to iOS (and soon Photoshop too), it became a no-brainer to use.
+With Adobe bringing Lightroom to iOS and now Photoshop too, it became a no-brainer to use.
 Combine that with ProCreate and I have a match made in heaven.

 I know it seems unlikely.
 ProCreate and Lightroom?
 Yes.
 Here’s why.
-Lightroom does my lighting, coloring, sharpening, etc… and then I port into ProCreate to do the handwork.
+Lightroom does my lighting, coloring, sharpening, etc… and then I port into ProCreate to do the handcrafted work.

 ProCreate’s interface is so minimal and smooth to use.
 It gives you incredible brush tools and then gets out of the way.
 The app does its job perfectly and then doesn’t try to add hundreds of extra features for no good reason.